David Asay

-David H. Asay (born August 15, 1925) is an American politician and veterinarian from Worland, Wyoming who served in the Wyoming House of Representatives, representing Washakie County from 1979 to 1983 as a Republican in the 45th and 46th Wyoming Legislatures.
+David Harris Asay (born August 15, 1925) is an American politician and veterinarian from Worland, Wyoming, who served in the Wyoming House of Representatives, representing Washakie County from 1979 to 1983 as a Republican in the 45th and 46th Wyoming Legislatures.

 Early life and education

-Asay was born in Lovell, Wyoming on August 15, 1925.
+Asay was born in Lovell, Wyoming, on August 15, 1925.
 He attended Meeteetse High School.
-Asay subsequently attended Colorado State University, graduating with a degree in 1955.
+Asay subsequently attended Colorado State University, graduating in 1955 with a degree.

 Career

 Asay served in the Wyoming House of Representatives from 1979 to 1983, representing Washakie County as a Republican in the 45th and 46th Wyoming Legislatures.

-During his time in office, Asay served on the Livestock Board, as well as the following standing committees.
+During his time in office, Asay served on the Livestock Board, in addition to the following standing committees.